michellab/BioSimSpace/README.md

 ## Dependencies

 BioSimSpace makes use of several external python packages.
-When using BioSimSpace these should be automatically installed into your Sire package using `try_import` from `Sire.Base`.
-In some instances it may appear that the import has failed even though the package was installed successfully.
-If this occurs, simply re-run your script (the module should now be imported without error.)
+These should be automatically installed into your Sire app by the [setup.py](python/setup.py) script.

 ## Developing